monzo/response/demo/README.md

 ngrok       | https://6bb315c8.ngrok.io ---> response:8000
 ```

-If everything has started successfully, you should see logs resembling the following:
+If everything has started successfully, you should see logs that look like this:

 ```
 response    | Django version 2.1.7, using settings 'response.settings.dev'